 Hospital-acquired Legionella pneumonia has a fatality rate of 28%, and the source is the water distribution system.
 Two prevention strategies have been advocated.
 One approach to prevention is clinical surveillance for disease without routine environmental

 monitoring.
 Another approach recommends environmental monitoring even in the absence of known cases of Legionella pneumonia.
 We determined the Legionella colonization status of water systems in hospitals to establish whether the results of environmental surveillance correlated with discovery of disease.
-None of these hospitals had previously experienced endemic hospital-acquired Legionella pneumonia.
+None of these hospitals had previously experienced endemic hospital-acquired Legionella pneumonia.- Methods

 - Results